TarsCloud/TarsDocs_en/installation/source.md

 make install
 ```

+**The path of installation package after compilation is /usr/local/tars/cpp, that is, the compiled framework & the installation script is in this directory**
-**The default install path is /usr/local/tars/cpp。**
+**The default path after installation is / usr / local / APP, which is the path after installation**

-After install, the dependent libraries (MySQL static library) and header files will also be installed in this directory.
+After install, the dependent libraries (MySQL static library) and header files will also be installed in this directory(/usr/local/tars/cpp/thirdparty).
 If SSL or nghttp2 is enabled, install is the same

 If you want to install on different path:
 ```
 **modify tarscpp/cmake/Common.cmake**
 **modify TARS_PATH in tarscpp/servant/makefile/makefile.tars**
+**modify TARS_PATH in tarscpp/servant/makefile/tars-tools.cmake**
 **modify DEMO_PATH in tarscpp/servant/script/create_tars_server.sh**
 ```